When you buy through our links, we may earn an affiliate commission.

 - Plug the router into a computer using an Ethernet cable.
 If your computer doesn’t have an Ethernet port, you can buy an adapter that fits your computer.

 - Open an Internet browser on the computer and enter your router’s IP address in the address bar.
-(Click here for directions on how to find the IP address on your device.)

 - Enable bridge mode in the router’s settings.
 The specific steps to access this setting vary, so look for additional directions from your router’s manufacturer if needed.